bartificer/programming-by-stealth/docs/pbs94.md

 	/**
 	 * @param {Object} [details={}] - a dictionary of initial values for the currency's properties.
 	 * @param {string} [details.name='Imaginary Dollar'] - the currency's name.
-	 * @param {string} [details.descriptionHTML='an imaginary currency'] - a discription of the currency, optionally including HTML tags.
+	 * @param {string} [details.descriptionHTML='an imaginary currency'] - a description of the currency, optionally including HTML tags.
 	 * @param {string} [details.symbol='$'] - a plain-text version of the currency's symbol.
 	 * @param {string} [details.symbolHTML='<i class="fas fa-dollar-sign mx-1" title="$" aria-hidden></i><span class="sr-only">$</span>'] - an HTML version of the currency's symbol.
 	 * @param {number} [numDecimalPlaces=2] - the number of decimal places the currency usually displays.